bwpow/libshaga/README.md

 License was changed in 2014 to the [BSD license](LICENSE.md).
 It also contains code downloaded from the internet.
 All sources are hopefully documented and mentioned in header files and also in the [license document](LICENSE.md).

+## Single-thread vs. multi-thread version
+You can compile using single-thread and/or multi-thread version of the library.
+This possibility was added to speed-up execution of applications when multi-threading is not required.
+Using atomic operations and mutex locking is quite expensive on some operating systems and architectures.
+By providing single-thread version of the library, the programmer may avoid using atomics and mutexes altogether and compile without pthread.

 ## Current progress and future development
 I am currently working on unit tests using [Google Test](https://github.com/google/googletest) that were missing in the original library.